FlyGlas/WMRP/stand/README.md

-This folder contains pictures of the stand and the dex-file for.
+This folder contains pictures of the stand and the dxf-file for production.